Perfect One Day In Cordoba Itinerary

 Once a year, Cordoba’s residents throw open their home’s inner patios, revealing intricate gardens.
 The city even has a delicious cuisine.

-This one day in Cordoba itinerary will give you a sense of the grandeur and history of Cordoba.
-If you have more time in Cordoba, I also give you options for other places to see near Cordoba.
+This one day in Cordoba itinerary takes you to the top sites and gives you a sense of the grandeur and history of Cordoba.

 Cordoba began life as the Roman colony of Corduba, founded in 152 BC.
 It rose to power and became the capital of Andalusia.
 The Visigoths conquered the city, as with Rome itself, in 572.